Kristin Art

 # save best model results

-<- en_res %>% tune::show_best(metric = "rmse") %>% slice(1) en_best
+en_best <- en_res %>% tune::show_best(metric = "rmse") %>% slice(1)

 Random Forest

 Based on the autoplot the number of trees does not make much of a difference in model performance, as all the colored lines are virtually on top of each other.
-The minimal node size did not appear to make much of a difference either, although it looks like min_n = 30
+The minimal node size did not appear to make much of a difference either, although it looks like min_n = 30 had a slightly lower RMSE than the lower values.
+The models that had access to 8 parameters at every split consistently performed the best.
+The best model had mtry = 8, trees = 300, and min_n = 30 with a mean RMSE across all folds of 0.760 and a standard error of 0.00563.

 Code